ravichandanrc/Emergency-Food-Security-Fund-project/README.md

 The final output after parsing all the raw text is stored in an array using high-performance cloud computing resources.
-A CSV writeback of the array is performed to store the information into spreadsheets that allow the researchers to use the data immediately using MS Excel without the need of installing any external tools or setting up databases.
+A CSV writeback of the array is performed to store the information into spreadsheets that allow the researchers to use the data immediately using MS Excel without the need to install any external tools or set up databases.
 The spreadsheets are uploaded to perform text mining operations, exploratory data analysis, descriptive analysis, and sentiment analysis to gain data-driven insights for the researchers.
 There are a total of 10488 records in File A and 3513 records in File B that were extracted.

+### Analysis
+- The extracted data was visualized using Oracle Data Visualization and a new column called funding efficiency was created which was NumberPeopleServed/ApprovedFunding_AAFC.
+- Wordcloud using Python programming language to highlight the key words used in the PDFs, the largest and most prominent words in the cloud are “youth”,”women”,”seniors” and ”income” which reflects how funds are distributed.
+- Vader-based Sentiment Analysis of feedback form with English and French text to understand the opinion of Leads for the Emergency Fund Security Project.